 ● It is essential that all these shorthand terms are interpreted with reference to the definitive and carefully chosen photographs from which they derive their meaning (see Plate below).'

 Of course, any colour other than a fully saturated hue includes an element of grey.
-In the HSB (Hue, Saturation, Brightness) colour model, for example, hues are reduced from full saturation by the addition of grey.
+This is best examined using the HSB (Hue, Saturation, Brightness) colour model, where hues are reduced from full saturation by the addition of grey.
 S represents the extent to which a hue approaches full saturation while its inverse indicates the level of grey.
 Thus, an S value of 80% means that a hue is 80% saturated, with a 'grey level' of 20%.
 How the eye perceives the resulting colour will also depend upon the shade of 'grey' (paler, darker), how visually dominant is the 'hue' (red is a dominant colour, for example, while green is a softer and less dominant hue) and how intimately component colours are admixed.